Blog · By The Packaging Vista Team · June 20, 2026

 Food Packaging by Product: Boxes for Bakery, Takeout, Beverages and More

 Food is a broad category, and a cake, a coffee bag, and a takeout meal each need a different box.
-This article matches the main food formats to the right packaging – a deeper look than the box-styles section of our main food packaging guide.
+Food packaging by product is rarely one-size-fits-all: bakery boxes, takeout boxes, beverage packaging, cereal boxes, and confectionery cartons each solve a different mix of protection, food safety, and shelf appeal.
+This article matches the main formats to the right custom food boxes from our food & beverage boxes range – a deeper look than the box-styles section of our main food packaging guide.

 Food packaging at a glance